nine7nine/Xenomai-Archlinux/README.md

 source package to build Xenomai userspace for Mercury Core: PREEMPT_RT_FULL configurations.
 Mercury/Xenomai only requires a -rt kernel and doesn't patch the linux kernel for xenomai support.
 Use it with any PREEMPT_RT_FULL kernel (linux-rt in AUR).
 This package builds both x86_64 / i686 versions of xenomai. (for use on multilib/x86_64 systems).

-NOTE: Do not use linux-xenomai with this, instead install linux-rt, linux-rt-bfq or you can use my linux-rt_plus package (not found in AUR; https://github.com/nine7nine/linux-rt-plus)
+NOTE: Do not use linux-xenomai with xenomai-mercury! ~ Instead, you will need to install linux-rt, linux-rt-bfq or you can use my linux-rt_plus package (not found in AUR; https://github.com/nine7nine/linux-rt-plus).
+Basically, any PREEMPT_RT_FULL kernel.